instructure/canvas-lms/packages/canvas-planner/README.md

 Now any changes to the planner source will trigger a planner incremental build, which will in turn trigger a canvas incremental build.

+If you are doing a lot of CSS work, the watch commands don't track changes so well.
+If you find this is the case, you can run `yarn build:dev`.
+This variant does not watch, but still sets up the environment so that class names and theme variables are not mangled by the INSTUI themeable tooling.

 > *Any commands discussed in the rest of this document assume your current working directory is `canvas-lms/packages/canvas-planner`.*

 ### Linting